thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-We notice that we've attached Angular's Safe Navigation Operator to all of our expressions that rely on `contact`.
-The reason for that is, that `contact` will be undefined at the time this component is initialized, since we're fetch the data asynchronously.
-The Safe Navigation Operator ensures that Angular won't throw when we're trying to read from an object that is `null` or `undefined`.
+Notice that we've attached Angular's Safe Navigation Operator to all of our expressions that rely on `contact`.
+The reason for that is, that `contact` will be undefined at the time this component is initialized, since we're fetching the data asynchronously.
+The Safe Navigation Operator ensures that Angular won't throw any errors when we're trying to read from an object that is `null` or `undefined`.

 In order to demonstrate this issue, let's assume `ContactsService#getContact()` takes 3 seconds until it emits a contact object.
 In fact, we can easily fake that delay right away like this: